Excel VARPA Function

 - number2 - [optional] Second number or reference.

 The VARPA function calculates the variance for data that represents an entire population.
 Variance provides a general idea of the spread of data.
-Like the VARA function, the VARA function evaluates text values and logicals in references.
-Text is evaluated as zero, TRUE is evaluated as 1, and FALSE is evaluated as zero.
+The difference between the VARPA function and the VARP function is in how these functions handle logical values and numbers as text.
+The VARP function will ignore text values and logicals when the appear in references, while the VARPA function will evaluate text as zero, TRUE as 1, and FALSE as zero.
+Note that both VARP and VARPA will evaluate logical values, and numbers as text when they are hardcoded directly as arguments.

 In the example shown, the formula in F5 is: